-We think that the vast majority of people are going to be able to find a comfortable fit with the WH-1000XM4.
+We think that the vast majority of people will be able to find a comfortable fit with the WH-1000XM4.

-Sony increased the amount of padding in these headphones a bit when compared to their predecessors, resulting in a slightly more cushy feel and slightly deeper earcups.
-The cushions themselves are covered in faux leather and feel comfortable against the skin.
+Sony increased the padding in these headphones a bit compared to their predecessors, resulting in a slightly more cushy feel and slightly deeper earcups.
+The cushions are covered in faux leather and feel comfortable against the skin.
 The headband has just enough padding that we didn't feel any hotspots when wearing them for multiple hours.

 The ear cups are still a bit smaller than those on the competing Bose Noise Cancelling 700 and Bose QuietComfort 35 II models, so those with larger ears may still prefer the latter.
 However, for most people, the WH-1000XM4 is likely to be comfortable for hours on end.

-The WH-1000XM4 uses an intuitive touch-sensitive control pad and offers several broadly useful features, as well as some more niche features.
+The WH-1000XM4 uses an intuitive touch-sensitive control pad and offers several broadly useful features and some more niche features.

-For most basic functions like play/pause and volume control, the headphones use a touch-sensitive pad on the right earcup.
+The headphones use a touch-sensitive pad on the right earcup for most basic functions like play/pause and volume control.
 We found these controls both intuitive and responsive.

-Perhaps the best new feature for these headphones is the multi-point Bluetooth parking, which allows you to pair the headphones to two devices at once.
+Perhaps the best new feature for these headphones is the multi-point Bluetooth parking, allowing you to pair the headphones to two devices simultaneously.
 This means you can be listening to Spotify on your laptop and then seamlessly switch over to your phone when you get a call.